STATUS: AVAILABLE

 0 → 1 product engineering

 From wireframe to first paying customer.
-I architect, build, and ship the production v1 of your product — usually solo, sometimes alongside a designer or your first hire.
+As your independent backend engineer, I architect, build, and ship the production v1 of your product — usually solo, sometimes alongside a designer or your first hire.

 • Backend + API design from scratch